longkunxuluke/longkunxuluke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## About Me *(Updated: 24-Oct-2024)*
+## About Me *(Updated: 31-Jan-2025)*

 My name is Longkun Xu, people also call me Luke.

-I earned my PhD in _computational chemistry_ at the _Australian National University_ in 2022,
-under the supervision of _Prof.
-Michelle Coote_.
-After that I joined _Samsung Research China-Beijing (SRC-B)_ and worked as an research engineer.
-In July 2024 I joined _Dongyangguang (HEC) New Energy Research Institute_ as a senior researcher.
-I'm interested in the intersection of physical simulation, data science and advanced computing algorithms, with an emphasis on applications in engineering and science related with battery, capacitors, OLED, semiconductor, etc. I have published 10+ papers in journals including _JACS, Nature
-Communication, JCTC, JPCL, JPCC, JPCA_.
-My research was highlighted in _AI for Science Global Outlook 2023 Edition, EurekAlert!, PHYS.ORG, Chemistry in Australia_.
-I server as a reviewer for AI conferences _ICML(2023, 2024), NeurIPS(2022, 2023)_ and chemical journals including _JCTC_ and _JPCA_.
+I earned my PhD in computational chemistry at the Australian National University in 2022, under the supervision of Prof. Michelle Coote.
+Afterward, I worked at Samsung R&D Institute China - Beijing (SRC-B) and Dongyangguang New Energy Research Institute (HEC), where I am a core R&D member, leads several projects.
+My research interests focus on the intersection of computational chemistry, deep learning, advanced computing, image processing and electronic materials (e.g., battery, capacitor, OLED, semiconductor, drugs).
+I have published 10+ papers in journals including JACS, Nature Communication, JCTC, JPCL, JPCC, JPCA.
+My research was highlighted in AI for Science Global Outlook 2023 Edition, EurekAlert!, PHYS.ORG, Chemistry in Australia.
+I server as a reviewer for AI conferences ICLR (2025), ICML(2023, 2024), NeurIPS(2022, 2023) and chemical journals including JCTC and JPCA.

-You can find my blog posts [here](https://longkunxuluke.github.io/year-archive/), which are some tutorials used to answer questions I have been frequently asked, feel free to let me know your comments and questions.You can contact me via longkunx@gmail.com
+You can find my blog posts [here](https://longkunxuluke.github.io/year-archive/), which are some tutorials used to answer questions I have been frequently asked, feel free to let me know your comments and questions.
+You can contact me via longkunx@gmail.com

 ![WO](/images/WO-2.jpg)